Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: FL Problem Proposed Method

-\textit{(c) Data heterogeneity across clients.} Due to limited data size and non-IID distributions, each client’s update tends to overfit to its local data.
-Consequently, using a single client as a teacher can lead to biased or inconsistent knowledge transfer.
-To mitigate this, we introduce \emph{multi-teacher distillation}.
-The server maintains a KD buffer $\kdbuff$ of size $\kdbs$ that stores the most recent client models.
-During distillation, we leverage all buffered teachers jointly for a more balanced and representative signal for generator training and distillation.
-To better exploit client-specific information, we assume the server has access to (or can estimate) the empirical label distributions of clients’ local datasets, a practical assumption adopted in prior FL work~\citep{luo2021fedsldfederatedlearningshared, zec2025overcominglabelshifttargetaware, xu2025c2promptclassawareclientknowledge, li2021sample, ruan2024valuable}.
-Methods for label-distribution estimation exist but are beyond the scope of this paper \citep{10.1145/3560830.3563725, 10203996}.
+\textit{(c) Data heterogeneity across clients.} Due to limited data size and non-IID distributions, each client’s update tends to overfit to its local data, which leads to biased knowledge transfer.
+We mitigate this via \textit{multi-teacher distillation}.
+The server maintains a buffer $\kdbuff$ of the most recent received $\kdbs$ client models and distills from all buffered teachers jointly.
+To better exploit client-specific information, the server derives proxy class proportions of clients from the received updates \textit{without additional information}.
+Our results do not assume access to extra information beyond regular updates.

-By addressing these challenges, $\ours$ efficiently transfers informative knowledge from stale updates while preserving data privacy and scalability, as detailed next.